mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

             "email": ,
             "type":
         }
-7. Run the following command: `realm-cli apps list`.
+7. Run the following command: `realm-cli apps list` to check if your app has been created.

     You should see the following appear: